 Today is an exciting day because we find out if baby #2 is a boy or a girl!
 An old wives’ tale says you can expect a boy if you’re craving salty foods, and a girl if you can’t get enough sweets.
 That said, I’m curious to know what the heck we’re having if I’m craving ALL THE FLAVORS including spicy foods.
 I’ve always considered myself a spice wimp but right now, the more heat the better!

-Don’t get me wrong, I’m not ready to sign a waiver to eat the hottest wings on the menu at a local wing joint, which my brother did in college causing him to lose his hearing for two hours (men,) and I’m not sure if the craving for spice will last after this baby arrives, but I’m embracing it in the here and now, especially in Honey Sriracha Coconut Grilled Chicken Fingers with dipping sauce.
+I’m not sure if the craving for spice will last after this baby arrives, but for now I’m satisfying it with Honey Sriracha Coconut Grilled Chicken Fingers.
 Spicy-sweet Chinese take out meets the summer grill in this delicious tongue-tingling recipe!